qlik-projects/jwt-mashup-example/README.md

 1. gen-jwt project: generate jwt example
 2. mashup project: simple mashup example with iframe

-These project are not integrated automatically.
+These project are just code example, so it is not integrated automatically.
 It is necessary to copy token generated from gen-jwt and use it on the mashup project or on Postman endpoints.

 ## **Use Case**